Think Food Safe

 Tips for good temperature control

-These tips will help accurately measure the core temperatures of food in your refridgerators and cold rooms.
+These tips will help accurately measure the core temperatures of food in your refrigerators and cold rooms.

 Measuring temperatures using the Jar MethodFood safety jar method

-• Use a jar or similar container for each refrigerator.
+• Obtain a jar, bottle or a similar container for each refrigerator.

 • Drill a hole in the lid and fill the jar with water.

-• Place the jar in a central location or near hazardous foods (meat, dairy) in a refrigerator.
+• Place each jar in a central location or near hazardous foods (meat, dairy) in each refrigerator.

-• Use the hole in the lid to insert the probe thermometer.
+• Use the hole in the lid to insert the probe thermometer and check the temperature.

 Ice method for calibrating your probe thermometer (easy and safe)